expeerly/embeddocumentation/videoreviewsAPI.md

 Pass the `mux_playback_id_text` value to `playbackId`.

+#### Store ID for tracking

-Note: Passing a StoreId value is mandatory to track the Views from your store.
+**Please note:** Passing a StoreId value is mandatory to track the Views from your store.
+Please use the ID provided by the expeerly product team.

 To pass the StoreId of value `onlineshop1` on the mux tag like below.